FIFA 22 Release Date & Features: 10 Things to Know

 The company continues to work on FIFA 21, but it’s almost certainly working on a new FIFA game behind the scenes.
 FIFA 22 isn’t official, but you can expect it to arrive for consoles and PC later this year.

-We don’t have official news just yet and it will probably be a few months before EA’s ready to spill the beans about the next version of FIFA.
+We don’t have any official news yet and it will probably be a few months before EA’s ready to spill the beans about the new version of FIFA.

-While it’s early, a lot of gamers are starting to think about the future and we’ve seen questions about the FIFA 22 launch date, release date, cover athlete, and more.
+While it’s early, a lot of gamers are starting to think about the future and we’ve seen questions about the FIFA 22 release date, launch date, cover athlete, and more.

-In this guide we’ll outline what we currently know based on leaked information, traditions, and our own expectations for the game.
+In this guide, we’ll outline what we currently know based on leaked information, traditions, and our own expectations for the game.

 Here’s a closer look at what you can expect from FIFA 22 features, cover, release date, editions, and more.